bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/content/express-js.md

 ---
-title: Queries and Mutations (Gatsby)
+title: Writing middleware for use in Express apps
 weight: 0
 excerpt: Queries and Mutations
 seo: